joetanx/joetanx.github.io/prep.md

 ### 2.5.
 Result

-- Reduced GovTech cost of running the GCC PIM central service: implementing auto scaling and resource monitoring enabled continual right sizing of resources
+Reduced costs and risks of operating the GCC PIM central service

-- Accurate metrics and utilization tracking enabled:
-  - Evidence-based decision making on performance and capacity mgmt
+#### Governance

+- Increased IaC methods from 0% to 70% of the GCC PIM components
-  - Cloud governance with consistent performance
+- Enabled consistent performance with automated controls

-  - Predictable consumption model for continuous improvement
-- GovTech feedback on operational efficiency numbers:
+#### Operations management

+- Reduced 90% of operational tickets related to deployment scaling
+- Reduced 90% of incident tickets on configuration errors attributed to human errors by adopting IaC principles
+- Reduced approximately 96-120 man-hours per month required for monitoring, manual deployment, and configuration adjustments

+#### Monitoring and observability

+- Reduced MTTD on failures and resource contention from 3-5 days to within 24 hours
+  - Immediately identify failures from CloudTrail and CloudWatch Logs
+  - Observablity of utilization from CloudWatch Metrics

+#### Compliance and audting

 - Reduced the number of outstanding compliance issues by 20 lines items through automation
-  - Reduced 90% of operational tickets related to deployment
-  - Reduced 90% of incident tickets on configuration errors attributable to human error by adopting Infrastructure as Code principles
-  - Saved approximately 96-120 man-hours per month required for monitoring, manual deployment, and configuration adjustments
-- Empower governance with evidence to prove that security policies are being enforced
+- Reduced time required to gather PAM audit evidence from 3-4 weeks to 5 business days
   - PAM reporting and continuous monitoring hooked up AWS via API integration
+- Enabled evidence-based decision making on performance and capacity mgmt

+#### Cloud financial management

+- IaC + auto scaling enabled continual resource right-sizing
+- Estimated reduction of compute costs by 30%

 ## 3. Kubernetes extension for CyberArk PAM